Top 10 Cybersecurity Interview Questions and Answers which you Must Know

 It can’t be used for securing data, various publicly available algorithms are used for encoding.
-Encoding can be used to reduce the size of the audio and video files.
+But encoding can be used to reduce the size of the audio and video files.

 Example: ASCII, BASE64, UNICODE

 Encryption in encoding technique in which message is encoded by using encryption algorithm in such a way that only authorized personnel can access the message or information.
-It is a special type of encoding that is used for transferring private data, for example sending a combination of username and password over the internet for email login.
+It is a special type of encoding that is used for transferring private data.
+For instance, sending a combination of username and password over the internet for email login.

 Example: AES, RSA Algorithm

 In hashing, data is converted to the hash using some hashing function, which can be any number generated from string or text.
 Various hashing algorithms are MD5, SHA256.
-Data once hashnonreversible.
-Hash function can be any function that is used to map data of arbitrary size to data of fixed size.
-The data structure hash table is used for storing of data.
+Data once hash nonreversible.
+The hash function can be any function that is used to map data of arbitrary size to data of fixed size.
+The data structure hash table is used for storing data.

 The same-origin policy is a critical security mechanism that restricts how a document or script loaded from one origin can interact with a resource from another origin.
-It helps isolate potentially malicious documents, reducing possible attack vectors.
+It helps isolate potentially malicious documents thereby reducing possible attack vectors.

 There are three types of XSS:

-Reflected XSS occurs when user input is immediately returned by a web application in an error message, search result, or any other response that includes some or all of the input provided by the user as part of the request, without that data being made safe to render in the browser, and without permanently storing the user provided data.
-In some cases, the user provided data may never even leave the browser.
+Reflected XSS occurs when user input is immediately returned by a web application in an error message, search result, or any other response.
+It includes some or all of the input provided by the user as part of the request.
+The data is not made safe to render in the browser, and without permanently storing the user-provided data.
+In some cases, the user-provided data may never even leave the browser.